IvySun-677/cardiac-metrics-analysis/README.md

 ### Step 5: Check output folder

 After the analysis is complete, the script will automatically generate an output folder in the same directory as the input file(s).
 This folder contains processed data files, summary tables, and plots.
-# Team members
+## Team members
-Jian Leng
-Irfan Zayed
+This project was developed by:
-Zhicheng Sun
+Jian Leng, Irfan Zayed, Zhicheng Sun